Hindutva: Adoption

-Savarkar's Hindutva ideology reached Keshav Baliram Hedgewar in Nagpur (Maharashtra) in 1925, and he found Savarkar's Hindutva inspirational.
+Savarkar's Hindutva ideology reached K. B. Hedgewar in Nagpur (Maharashtra) in 1925, and he found Savarkar's Hindutva inspirational.
 He visited Savarkar in Ratnagiri shortly after and discussed with him methods for organising the 'Hindu nation'.
-Savarkar and Hedgewar discussions led in September that year to Hedgewar starting Rashtriya Swayamsevak Sangh (RSS, lit.
-"National Volunteer Society") with this mission.
-This organisation rapidly grew to become the largest Hindu nationalist movement.
+Discussions between the two led to Hedgewar founding the Rashtriya Swayamsevak Sangh (RSS, lit.
+"National Volunteer Society"), a far-right Hindutva paramilitary organisation with this mission, in September of that year.
+This organisation swiftly expanded to become the foremost Hindu nationalist organisation.
 However, the term Hindutva was not used to describe the ideology of the new organisation; it was Hindu Rashtra (Hindu nation), with one RSS publication stating, "it became evident that Hindus were the nation in Bharat and that Hindutva was Rashtriyatva [nationalism]."

-Hedgewar's RSS not only propagated Hindutva ideology, it developed a grassroots organizational structure (shakhas) to reform the Hindu society.
+Hedgewar's RSS not only propagated Hindutva ideology, it developed a grassroots organisational structure (shakhas) to reform the Hindu society.
 Village level groups met for morning and evening physical training sessions, martial training and Hindutva ideology lessons.
 Hedgewar kept RSS an ideologically active but an "apolitical" organisation.
 This practice of keeping out of national and international politics was retained by his successor M. S. Golwalkar through the 1940s.
 Philosopher Jason Stanley states "the RSS was explicitly influenced by European fascist movements, its leading politicians regularly praised Hitler and Mussolini in the late 1930s and 1940s."
-In 1931, B.S.
-Moonje met with Mussolini and expressed a desire to replicate the fascist youth movement in India.
+In 1931, B. S. Moonje met with Mussolini and expressed a desire to replicate the fascist youth movement in India.
 According to Sali Augustine, the core institution of Hindutva has been the RSS.
 While the RSS states that Hindutva is different from Hinduism, it has been linked to religion.
-Therefore "cultural nationalism" is a euphemism, states Augustine, and it is meant to mask the creation of a state with a "Hindu religious identity".
+Therefore "cultural nationalism" is a euphemism, states Augustine, and it is meant to mask the creation of a state with a "Hindu religious identity."
 According to Jaffrelot, the regional heads of the RSS have included Indians who are Hindus as well as those who belong to other Indian religions such as Jainism.

-In parallel to the RSS, Savarkar after his release from the colonial prison joined and became the president of Akhil Bharatiya Hindu Mahasabha in 1937.
+In parallel to the RSS, Savarkar, after his release from the colonial prison, joined and became the president of Akhil Bharatiya Hindu Mahasabha in 1937.
 There, he used the terms Hindutva and Hindu Rashtra liberally, according to Graham.
 Syama Prasad Mukherjee, who served as its president in 1944 and joined the Jawaharlal Nehru Cabinet after independence, was a Hindu traditionalist politician who wanted to uphold Hindu values but not necessarily to the exclusion of other communities.
 He asked for the membership of Hindu Mahasabha to be thrown open to all communities.
 When this was not accepted, he resigned from the party and founded a new political party in collaboration with the RSS.
-He understood Hinduism as a nationality rather than a community but, realising that this is not the common understanding of the term Hindu, he chose "Bharatiya" instead of "Hindu" to name the new party, which came to be called the Bharatiya Jana Sangh.
+He understood Hinduism as a nationality rather than a community but, realising that this is not the common understanding of the term Hindu, he chose "Bharatiya" instead of "Hindu" to name the new party, which came to be called the Bharatiya Jana Sangh (BJS or JS; often known as the Jan Sangh), a far-right Hindutva-based political party, which served as the political arm of the RSS.